 new text in the modified document (#2) and its deletion in the original (#1).

 Our code gives users the choice of comparing text at the level

 of whole paragraphs (or lines), individual words or characters.
 If you are interested in how individual sentences have been altered

 you should ensure Compare whole words is selected.

 No permanent or temporary files are made in the process of comparing your plain text; everything is done in memory.

 If you like our free web-based online text difference tool, please link to

-The text compare software was originally written as a Windows desktop application, which we may publish at some point.
+The text compare software was originally written as a Windows desktop application.

 Diff Text Available As A Microsoft Windows Desktop Application: